 These mutations aren’t “naturally” a part of the cell’s physiology.
 Moreover, these mutations can have a lot of different causes – environmental (like smoking or UV radiation), viral (hepatitis B and human papillomavirus are the most famous), heredity, and maybe other things.
 These mutations are more or less random, and they can’t be prevented by anything special–if only it were that easy.

 There are a few things you can do to prevent cancer, such as quitting smoking, staying out of the sun, getting your hepatitis B and HPV vaccinations, not drinking alcohol, keeping a low body weight, and eating a balanced diet.
 But even if you are a paragon of healthy living, a random mutation in some cell in your body can lead to cancer.
+The research I mentioned above indicates that 66% of cancers are just random, and there’s not much you can do about it.

 Cancer “cures” from alternative medicine are dangerous